cpeditor/cpeditor.github.io/content/en/docs/Installation/Build from source/_index.md

     ```

 2. Install [Qt](https://www.qt.io/download) (5.15 or higher), [CMake](https://cmake.org/download/) (3.12 or higher) and [Python3](https://www.python.org/downloads/).
-    -   On some Linux distributions and MacOS, you can install from your package manager.
-For example, `sudo pacman -S qt5` on Arch Linux, `brew install qt5` on Mac OS.
+    -   On some Linux distributions and macOS, you can install from your package manager.
+For example, `sudo pacman -S qt5` on Arch Linux, `brew install qt5` on macOS.
     -   You can also download the [offline installer](https://www.qt.io/offline-installers), or download from the [mirrors](https://download.qt.io/static/mirrorlist/).
 The path from the root of the mirror should be like `/qt/official_releases/qt/5.15/5.15.1/qt-opensource-<platform>-5.15.1.<suffix>` (or other versions).
     -   You can also use [aqtinstall](https://github.com/miurahr/aqtinstall) to install Qt.